What is a TurboTenant Lease?

 If you do not yet have any leases the first step is to add a new one.
 Select a property to associate the lease with and create a lease title.
 This will create a “draft” lease.

-From here you can add lease details like rent amount, start date & end date as well as attach renters to the lease and upload any relevant documents such as a signed copy of the lease.
+From here you can add lease details like rent amount, start date & end date as well as attach renters to the lease, upload any relevant documents, and utilize e-sign.
+Everything is in one place!

 Managing Your Lease